breadli428/welcome/README.md

 Welcome to my code repository.

-I will show here the code of projects I conducted, including the learning materials, mainly focused on network architecture, communication and computer vision.
+I will show here the projects I conducted, including the learning materials, mainly focused on network architecture, communication and computer vision.